 The importance of proper nutrition during pregnancy cannot be overstated.
 It is not only essential to a mother’s health, but it is also vital for the development and overall well being of her baby.
 Due to the increased energy requirements during the life stages of pregnancy and lactation, the daily requirements for many micronutrients are also higher in order to meet these physiological changes in pregnant women.

 As such, a quality prenatal vitamin is always recommended for future moms to ensure they are supplementing with the essential nutrients needed to support a healthy pregnancy, as well as a healthy baby.
-Regardless of the prenatal you choose, be sure it is manufactured in a GMP-certified facility for quality assurance, such as PeaPod prenatal supplements from Fairhaven Health.
+Regardless of the prenatal you choose, be sure it is manufactured in a GMP-certified facility for quality assurance.
 So what prenatal vitamin ingredients should you be taking?

 Prenatal Vitamin Ingredients